 Facilities available for use and shared studio work include 10 small classrooms (approximately 12x12), the Art studio (4 workspaces), Ceramics studio (4 workspaces), Art gallery (6 workspaces), Performing arts hall, 2 Music rooms, Chapel, Library (with computers and divided space for writers and fabric/craft artists), and open outdoor areas.

 We wish there was a good answer.
-The main local source, Sedona Art Supply, closed a few years ago.
-There is a gallery and frame shop located in West Sedona that stocks a small section of art supplies.
 In Flagstaff there is a Michael’s and a store called Visible Difference.
 And as a last resort, the Wal-Mart in Cottonwood, about 30 minutes away, has a craft section.
 The best answer is: order online, or check Amazon.com and have supplies sent to you at the Verde Valley School address above.
 You will need to bring all the supplies and equipment you need for your residency, so plan ahead to bring exactly what you need.

 The focus of Sedona Summer Colony is on supporting the development of work and the guest-host relationship with residents—and on supporting their time, space, and creative development on campus.
 We may not be able to support projects that require a live audience, venues and technical production, marketing and promotion, and presenting to the public.
-While we welcome public engagement opportunities—concerts, lectures, workshops, demonstrations, and performances—the summer program has limited ability to produce or co-produce these things during the residency season.
-With that said, we are happy to investigate and support these opportunities when possible.
-And we nurture informal presentations, open studios, and show and tell activities should residents wish to share their works-in-progress.
+We nurture informal presentations, open studios, and show and tell activities should residents wish to share their works-in-progress.
 The Sunday Community Potluck is one opportunity to share your work with the community.

 Residents are welcome to support and work on the small organic farm, located next to the campus equestrian facilities.
 Garden and horticulture are under the guidance of the campus farm manager, Michael Spielman, who can advise residents and help them become involved in caring for the farm.